Web3-Builders-Alliance/Flarnrules-CW-Q1-2023/Cluster-2/code-challenges/steps.md

     * This should create an `artifacts` directory in the root directory of the project

-7. [x] Install necessary blockchain code to interact with desired blockchain
+7. [] Install necessary blockchain code to interact with desired blockchain

     * First, you need to install the tools to interact with your choice of blockchain
     * In this case, I am using a terra testnet pisco-1, so we need the Terrad tool.
     * This can be installed following the steps at https://docs.terra.money/develop/terrad/install-terrad/
     * Check you installed it correctly with the command `terrad version --long`

-8. [x] Create a testnet wallet and fund it with test tokens:
+8. [] Create a testnet wallet and fund it with test tokens:

     * run the command `terrad keys add <wallet name>`
+    * we can create a new wallet: test3
-    * go to a faucet to fund that wallet, by pasing the public key in the address bar https://faucet.terra.money/
+    * go to a faucet to fund that wallet, by pasting the public key in the address bar https://faucet.terra.money/

 9. [] Upload the contract to a testnet

     * Use the `terrad tx wasm store` command
     * make sure to run this from the root directory of the contract
     * My previous attempt worked with the below command:
-    * `terrad tx wasm store ./artifacts/receiver_contract.wasm --from test1 $TXFLAG -y -b block`
+    * `terrad tx wasm store ./artifacts/receiver_contract.wasm --from test3 $TXFLAG -y -b block`
+    * Big block of text printed to the terimal is good, if you get an error... need to do some debugging.
     * The code id is important.
-In this case it was `7659`
+In this case it was `xxxx`

 10. [] Instantiate the contract